Pay Frequency Class Action Filed Against Party City

 Seek Legal Assistance Today

-If you have been misclassified or your frequency of pay is incorrect, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you have been misclassified or your frequency of pay is incorrect, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (201) 500-3759 to schedule a free case evaluation and receive experienced legal counsel.